achen1296/Apple-Music-Editor/README.md

 - 0x 00 00 00 40 = is less than
 - 0x 00 00 01 00 = is in the range

-Offset 56:
+Child: Smart Playlist Rule Arguments

-- chunk 0: first argument
+- argument 0: first argument
-- chunk 3: second argument
+- argument 3: second argument
   - it is always zero except for "is in the range", since this is the only comparison method with 2 arguments
 - for star ratings, uses these values:
   - 0 stars = -20 (0x FF FF FF FF FF FF FF EC)